hpca-uji/SpMV-CNN-Model/README.md

 by summing up the real measurements and the predictions for all the blocks of a same matrix and computing the relative error upon those values.

-*Note that this testing step and the two previous steps (hyperparameter search and training) can be performed at once.*
+*Note that this testing step and the two previous steps (hyperparameter search and training) can be performed at once using the `run.sh` script.*

 ## References